weiranios/weiranios.github.io/index.md

 ## 2016-12-09

-### bound vs. frame
+### bounds vs. frame

-- bound: uses parent view's coordinate system, used to place in parent view.
+- bounds: uses its own coordinate system, used to place views in itself.
-- frame: uses its own coordinate system, used to place view in itself.
+- frame: uses parent view's coordinate system, used to place it in parent view.

 ## 2016-10-10